The command line

 -

-Here is one command from later in the course when we are going to work in the cloud
+Here is one command from later in the course when we will be working in the cloud

 gcloud compute instances create-with-container instance-1 \ --container-image=gcr.io/<project-id>/gcp_vm_tester --zone=europe-west1-b